RESEARCH STARTER

 Kohl’s straddles the middle ground between department store and discount retailer.
 It traditionally appealed to middle-income households by offering national brands at lower prices than those at other department stores.
 The company did so by keeping overhead, or operating expenses, low and by running frequent and expansive sales.

-In 2021, Kohl’s employed over 90,000 workers.
+In 2024, Kohl’s employed over 87,000 associates.
 The company generated nearly $18 billion in revenue in 2022 and was ranked one hundred eighty-third in the 2022 Fortune 500.
+In 2025, it reported about $15.5 billion in revenue, about 5 percent slump in comparison to the previous year.
 Michelle Gass served as chief executive officer and director until Tom Kingsbury took over in late 2022.
 In late 2020, the company announced an increased focus on serving customers’ active and casual lifestyles.
 Gass noted the turbulence the retail industry was experiencing during the global COVID-19 pandemic and subsequent recession and framed this as an opportunity to increase market share.
 The company cited its rewards programs—Kohl’s Cash, Kohl’s Rewards, and Kohl’s Charge Card—as keys to maintaining customer satisfaction and engagement.
 Kohl’s also announced the launch of FLX, its first private-label athleisure brand.
 FLX, which hit the market in early 2021, consisted of sustainably sourced and produced clothing and accessories for men and women.
-Sephora shops opened within Kohl’s stores in 2021, and by 2023, the partnership with Sephora expanding into seven new states.
-In 2024, Kohl's built 140 new Sephora stores and made plans to continue expanding the partnership's reach.
+Sephora shops opened within Kohl’s stores in 2021, and by 2023, the partnership with Sephora expanded into seven new states.
+In 2024, Kohl’s built 140 small-format Sephora stores at Kohl’s shops, and in 2025 it announced more than hundred additional shops to complete the rollout into more than 1,100 stores.
+This resulted in Sephora generating more than $1.8 billion in sales in 2024.

 The company also developed a philanthropic program, Kohl’s Cares, that sold children’s books and toys.
 The net profits were donated to support healthy community initiatives.
 On a national level, the company partnered with Alliance for a Healthier Generation and Boys & Girls Clubs of America.
 The focus was on improving the health and wellness of children and families.
 Kohl’s also maintained hometown partnerships in Milwaukee communities with organizations, including youth and family centers, arts organizations, and Discovery World, which provided hands-on activities using technology in its Kohl’s Design It!
 Lab.
 The Kohl’s Design It!
 Mobile Lab took these programs to schools and community events.
 The company’s third category of philanthropic work consisted of supporting hospitals across the country.
 In addition to supporting organizations, Kohl’s encouraged associates to volunteer with nonprofit organizations in their communities.
 The company also donated funding to the organizations for every volunteer hour.
 By the mid-2020s, Kohl’s Cares had given over $875 million to non-profit organizations.